US charges Sam Bankman-Fried with defrauding investors

 Mr Bankman-Fried built a "house of cards on a foundation of deception" SEC Chair Gary Gensler said.

-He said the alleged fraud was a call for other platforms to comply with US laws.
+He added that the alleged fraud was a warning for other platforms to comply with US laws.

+"But as we allege in our complaint, that veneer wasn't just thin, it was fraudulent."

+He added that FTX's collapse highlighted the risk unregistered crypto asset trading platforms can pose to consumers and investors.

-The SEC charged Bankman-Fried with violating the anti-fraud provisions of the Securities Act of 1933 and the Securities Exchange Act of 1934.
+The SEC charged Mr Bankman-Fried with violating the anti-fraud provisions of the Securities Act of 1933 and the Securities Exchange Act of 1934.

+The U.S. Attorney's Office for the Southern District of New York and the Commodity Futures Trading Commission (CFTC) also announced charges against Mr Bankman-Fried in parallel actions.